 - See guides about Firefox security options, e.g. Firefox and Security Add-Ons for Windows – Secure Web Browser

-- Install the Tor browser on public computers as a privacy option for patrons.
+- Install the Tor browser on public computers as a privacy option for users.

-- Offer the privacy-oriented Tails OS on bootable USB or CDROM for use on public computers or patron devices.
+- Offer the privacy-oriented Tails OS on bootable USB or CDROM for use on public computers or user devices.

 - Install malware-blocking, ad blocking, and anti-spam features on firewalls.